Nath9666/info--Web-Development-for-IT-Engineer/Lab4/Rapport.md

 Do to this we change the (main.js)[.\vue-oauth-microsoft-graph\src\main.js] file.
 We add the router view in the app.vue file.
 We deside to create a new page nammed About and we add the route the main.js file.

+### Exercice 7

+> You probably tested your routes by directly changing the URL.
+However, a normal user clicks on links and buttons.
+Help them by adding a link to the header that targets the /conversations routes.
+That link should only be visible for logged users.
+It must use the <router-link />.

+So we modify the baseHeader.vue file to add the link to the about page and the conversation page.